IGB-CNRG/Connect/doc/SPEC.md

 #### Data import

-The procedures for importing data into CONNECT from our existing data sources will be implemented.
+The procedures for importing data into Connect from our existing data sources will be implemented.

 Deliverables: